A professional reads the 'Business' section of a newspaper, displaying financial market data.

 Request for Proposal (RFP): A Key Tool for Event Procurement

 Every successful event depends on the right partners—venues, catering, audiovisual providers, transportation, and more.
-But finding and selecting those partners requires more than phone calls and informal quotes.
+Finding and selecting them requires a structured approach, which is where an event RFP becomes invaluable.
 In professional event management, the Request for Proposal (RFP) is the standard process for securing competitive, transparent, and reliable vendor offers.

-According to Cvent, 72% of event planners say they rely heavily on RFPs to source venues and suppliers efficiently (Cvent).
-The RFP is therefore not just paperwork; it is the backbone of event procurement strategy.
+72% of event planners rely heavily on RFPs to source venues and suppliers efficiently (Cvent).
+The RFP is the backbone of event procurement strategy.

 What is a Request for Proposal (RFP)?